ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-in-page-navigation-item/readme.md

 Once the component package has been installed (see Ontario Design System Component Library for installation instructions), the item component can be added directly into the project's code, and can be customized by updating the properties outlined [here](#properties).
 Pass both `label` and `href` for the standard pattern.
 The component warns if either value is missing.

+When no default slot content is provided and either `label` or `href` is omitted, the component still renders an anchor for layout consistency and logs a console warning to help authors correct the configuration.

 ## Examples

 1. Standard item
    Demonstrates the basic required configuration.

 ```mdx-code-block
 <Tabs